SemdeGroot/RoosterLive/README.md

-This repository contains the code for a Progressive Webapp (PWA) I am developing.
+This repository contains the code for a progressive webapp (PWA) I am developing.